-Besides money and finance, anger is probably one of the most destructive forces known when it comes to relationships, friendships and even business success.
-What did Jesus say about anger and how it affects relationships?
+When it comes to relationships, friendships, and even business success, anger is probably one of the most destructive forces known.
+What did Jesus say about anger and how does it affect relationships?

-One point to remember is that, once a temper is lost, the damage is already done.
+Once a temper is lost, the damage is already done.
+That’s why anger management books are so popular.

 “You have heard that the ancients were told, ‘You shall not commit murder’ and ‘Whoever commits murder shall be liable to the court.’